tamada/rrh/README.md

 At first, the name of this project was GRIM (Git Repository Integrated Manager).
 However, the means of `grim` is not good, and there are many commands which start with `gr`.
 Therefore, we changed the project name to RRH.
-RRH means "Repositories, Ready to Hack," is not the abbreviation of the Red Riding Hood.
+RRH means "Repositories, Ready to Hack," or "Remote Repositories Head," is not the abbreviation of "Red Riding Hood." :smile:

 ## Table of Contents